remvze/pieper/README.md

   .finally(() => db.close());
 ```

-#### Terminators (Getting the Value Out)
+#### Executors (Getting the Value Out)

-Each step in the `Pieper` chain adds a new operation to the underlying promise.
-The work begins executing immediately, leveraging JavaScript's native event loop.

-You can only access the final resolved value (or error) by calling one of these terminal methods.
+The pipeline is lazy and does nothing until you call an executor.

 `.run(): Promise<T>`

-Returns the final promise in the chain.
-You can await this to get the final value.
-This promise **will reject** if any step in the pipe fails.
+Executes the pipeline and returns a promise for the final value.
+This promise **will reject** if any step fails.

 ```ts
 try {